-Known simply as the "The Voice," Chattanooga's long-time radio broadcaster Larry Ward completed his 27th season calling Lookouts action in 2015.
-Notably, his most recent campaign brought with it his first Southern League Championship.
+Known simply as the "The Voice," Chattanooga's long-time radio broadcaster Larry Ward completed his 28th season calling Lookouts action in 2016.
+Notably, his 27th season in Chattanooga brought with it his first Southern League Championship.
 The last time the Lookouts won the SL title came in 1988, the last season a broadcaster not named Larry Ward was the active man in the radio booth.
 The longest-employed radio broadcaster with the same team in the Southern League, Ward was elected to the Greater Chattanooga Sports Hall of Fame in 2005.
 Prior to his time in Chattanooga, Ward manned the booth in Portland, Tucson, and Charleston (SC), as well as a stint with Jacksonville in the 1980s.
 During the offseason, Ward serves as voice of the University of Tennessee-Chattanooga Lady Mocs basketball program.

 Class of 2017

 |Tom Glavine||Greenville Braves|